 The mission of the Alumni Association is to actively involve alumni in promoting the reputation and influence of Emerson College as a leader in communication and the arts.
 The association encourages alumni to participate in planning and guiding the College's future, and to work to increase the resources available to make Emerson's programs a reality.
 The Office of Alumni Relations supports the Alumni Association in its work.
 Membership in the Emerson College Alumni Association is open to anyone who has attended the College for two or more years.
-The Alumni Association has established an endowed scholarship to support the education of future Emerson alumni.
-The scholarship, based on financial need and satisfactory grades, is awarded to an undergraduate or graduate in alternate years.
+The Alumni Association has established an endowed scholarship fund to support the education of future Emerson alumni.
+The scholarship, based on financial need and satisfactory grades, is awarded to six undergraduate or graduate students in alternate years.
+The 2013-14 Alumni Association Scholarships are dedicated to William H. White III '69, a long-time Board member who passed away on September 24, 2012.